ruslanlap/PROXMOX-CATPPUCCIN-Theme/README.md

 # 🎨 Proxmox Catppuccin Theme

 Transform your Proxmox VE web interface with the soothing Catppuccin color palette.
-This theme automatically adapts between light (Latte) and dark (Mocha) variants based on your Proxmox theme settings.
+This refresh ships Latte (light) and Macchiato (dark) variants that react to both your Proxmox preference and your OS color scheme.

 > **Inspired by** [SolarPVE](https://github.com/dabeastnet/SolarPVE) - A Solarized-inspired theme for Proxmox VE

 ## ✨ What's Included

-- **Automatic theme switching** - Seamlessly transitions between light and dark modes
+- **Adaptive theme switching** – Works with manual, auto, and OS-driven dark mode
-- **Catppuccin color scheme** - Based on the popular Catppuccin palette
-- **Zero JavaScript dependencies** - Pure CSS with minimal inline detection script
-- **Easy installation** - Simple template modification
+- **Polished Catppuccin surfaces** – Panels, navigation, console, login, & scrollbars
+- **Semantic color tokens** – Quick theming via friendly CSS custom properties
+- **Dependency-free helper** – Tiny vanilla script keeps classes in sync
+- **Drop-in install** – Copy one CSS file and one snippet into the default template

 ## 🚀 Quick Start